Starting to build a portfolio site

 Why CMS applications are better

-CMS includes WordPress (the most widely used), along with Wix, Squarespace, Drupal, Joomla, Zen Cart, and others.
+CMS includes WordPress (the most widely used), but also Wix and Squarespace (on the low, less-functional end) as well as Drupal, Joomla, Zen Cart, and others on the high end.

 It’s easy to create your own simple WordPress CMS for free, and its useful as a place for your web portfolio.
 For more complex uses, a paid hosting site is good.
 You don’t need special editing software to make a CMS site — you simply use your browser.